roman-milk/roman-milk.github.io/becoming-a-slut-couple.md

+===

- ****** Becoming a Slut Couple (3) Martin a ****** byJust_Plain_Bob© She was bent forward over her desk, skirt pushed up to her waist and her thong in a pile around her right ankle as I pushed my hard cock into her from behind.
+She was bent forward over her desk, skirt pushed up to her waist and her thong in a pile around her right ankle as I pushed my hard cock into her from behind.
 She had a file folder gripped between her teeth to keep her from crying out and letting everyone in the outer office know what was happening to her.
 I gripped her hips and drove hard into her wanting to get as deep as I could before I came.

  I still could not get over how readily this hot beauty would open herself for me and I took as much advantage of it as I could.
 One of these days I was going to have to make a choice and I was dreading it, but I just could not keep up with Beth, Angela and Cathy.
 Something had to give.
 The trouble was that I didn't want to give up any of them.
 Each one was gorgeous, each one was sexy, they all three fucked like nymphomaniacs and each one had their own little quirk.